swinton/gitterbot/README.md

 ### Add new bot messages
 - **PROTIP/Disclaimer:** _**Do not include the phrase that triggers a message in the response message.** You will find unfortunate behaviors, which may include some accidental looping that may get the bot account banned.
 I may or may not know from experience._
+1. **Find the existing message code**
   - The basic room messages are stored in `data/rooms/RoomMessages.js`.
   - So far, our bot is best at watching for incoming chat messages, and uses regex to know when to respond.
   - Test out the current messages (and your regex knowledge) to see what our Bot can say:
     - `/satellite/gim`
     - `/githubteacher/gim`
     - `/botx/i`
     - `/\btroll\b/i`
     - `/allyourbase/`
   - It's easy to add simple, static messages here.
 This is the point of contact for more interactive messages, too.
-- Add a new message and trigger that will be unique to your bot.
-Not sure what to type?
+2. **Add a new message and trigger that will be unique to your bot.**
-  - `/fruit/gim` and have the bot respond with some fruit
-  - `/movie/gim`, responding with a movie
-  - `/USERNAME/gim`, responding with "That person is AWESOME."
+  - If we all write a message for the same trigger, and try that trigger in the chat room, every bot will respond.
+  - Change line 23, replacing `USERNAME` with your own username.
+  - Change the response to be whatever you'd like, maybe something like "I heard they're the best tennis player in the country."...or something more true, perhaps.
+3. **Refresh the server**
   - This change doesn't automatically restart the server.
 To do so:
     - Go back to the `.env` file
     - Add an empty line break at the end of the file
   - WHY: This starts the server again, and now your message will be reachable by the bot
  - Test this out in the [shared chat room](https://gitter.im/githubteachergitterbot/Lobby).